tonyf8321/filter_image_processor/README.md

 ```

 **Note**: Images processed will be converted to *.png* format, and the name of the photo to be changed to <<originalName>,<filterOptName>,.png>.

+# Why

+This project was made in order to improve image quality, ranging from family photos, to photos from games, to whatever else a person can think of, the uses for this are endless!

+There are uses for this like having an extremely poor quality photo where a person may be trying to identify what a figure is in a photo.
+Through using certains filters on that photo, the person can quickly identify what the figure is.
+I have personally used it like this which help the identification of some nocturnal animal skulking around my front yard.